Ethorbit/Gmod-Auto-Unstuck/README.md

 ## Compatible with any map!
 Auto Unstuck will still be able to teleport players even if the AutoUnstuck_TPEntityClass does not exist on the map as long as there's a spawn point on it.

+## Auto Unstuck is NOT compatible with the following:
+Gamemodes that replace the player entity (Like Prop Hunt, Ragdoll Combat, etc)